Functional Network Mapping

 • Transnational transit networks and cross-border routes

-• Tactical transit junctions and informal regulatory hubs
+• Critical transit junctions and informal regulatory hubs

 • Maritime, riverine, or aerial alternative entry sectors